Gary Field's History in Photography - Another generation of photographer.

 I developed all my own film and made enlargements up to 16 x 20 with an Omega B22XL.
 I even processed my own color slides and prints using the Unicolor process.
 I also built my own enlargement light meter to determine exposures in addition to a electronic timer from Heathkit.
 I studied the Kodak technical spec's on their films and chemicals and tried many different ones, black and white, color, and even Infra Red.

-I even won first prize the Northeastern University annual photo contest in 1973! (with this portrait)
+I won first prize the Northeastern University annual photo contest in 1973! (with this portrait)

 I've tried about every subject from micro-photography of bacteria to astro-photography of stars, comets and eclipses.
 Everything interests me.
 That's always been one of my weaknesses. :-)